incident.io

 To integrate groundcover with [incident.io](https://incident.io), follow the steps below.
 Note that you’ll need a **Pro** incident.io account to view your incoming alerts.

-2. On the alert source screen of the configuration the answer to the question "Where do your alerts come from?" should be "HTTP".
+2. **On the "Create Alert Source" screen** the answer to the question "Where do your alerts come from?" should be "HTTP".
 Select this source and give it a unique name.
 Hit "continue".

 4. **Set Up the Webhook in groundcover**